briancappello/flask-unchained/docs/index.rst

 Bundles are a powerful concept Flask Unchained introduces to Flask: Bundles are Python packages that integrate functionality with Flask, Flask Unchained, and other bundles.
 That could mean anything from integrating Flask extensions to being full-blown apps *your* app can integrate, customize, and extend (like say, a blog or a web store).

+Conceptually, a bundle *is* a blueprint, and Flask Unchained gives you complete control to configure not only which views from each bundle get registered with your app and at what routes, but also to extend and/or override anything else you might want to from the bundles you enable (things like configuration, controllers, resources, and routes, templates, extensions and services, and models and serializers - to name some examples).
+The patterns to do this are simple, consistent, and work the same way in every bundle.

 .. admonition:: Included bundles & integrated extensions
     :class: tip